roadfoodr/tinware/prompts/tinware-PRD-current.md

 ### 4.2 Scenario-based Gameplay
 - Players are presented with word scenarios based on the selected topic
-- Each scenario challenges players to identify valid words by adding letters before or after a given word stem
+- Each scenario challenges players to identify valid words based on the current game mode
-- The game supports multiple game types, with the current implementation focusing on the "AddOne" game type
+- The game supports multiple game types, currently including AddOne and BingoStem

+### 4.3 Game Modes

+#### 4.3.1 AddOne
+- Players add a single letter before or after a given word stem
+- Immediate feedback on each letter input

+#### 4.3.2 BingoStem
+- Players enter seven letters to form words (bingos) with a given rack
+- Rack consists of a root word plus one additional letter
+- Players submit their seven-letter word for validation

-### 4.3 User Interface
+### 4.4 User Interface
 - Clean, intuitive design with a responsive layout
-- Prominent display of the current challenge and word stem
+- Prominent display of the current challenge and word stem or rack
-- Easy-to-use input area for entering letters
+- Easy-to-use input area adapted for each game mode

-### 4.4 Feedback System
+### 4.5 Feedback System
 - Real-time feedback on user inputs
 - Comprehensive end-of-round summary
 - Invalid word messages include the name of the current lexicon

-### 4.5 Hint System
+### 4.6 Hint System
 - Optional hints to assist players when stuck
 - "Show Hint" button is disabled when a hint is already displayed
 - Default hint shows the number of possible answers

-### 4.6 Progress Tracking
+### 4.7 Progress Tracking
 - Display of correct answers and remaining possibilities
 - Color-coded answers for easy identification (green for valid, gray for invalid, red for missed)

-### 4.7 Dictionary Integration
+### 4.8 Dictionary Integration
 - Valid and missed answer words are hyperlinked to an online Scrabble dictionary
 - Dictionary links open in a new browser tab/window

-### 4.8 Settings and Customization
+### 4.9 Settings and Customization
 - Option to clear cached data
 - Centralized configuration for game settings (e.g., transition delays)

-### 4.9 Retry Functionality
+### 4.10 Retry Functionality
 - Option to retry the current scenario after viewing all answers
 - Allows users to practice with challenging word sets